lhs banner

 Example: An ETF replicating the Nifty 50 will hold the same stocks as in the Nifty 50 index in a different proportion.
 Since they don’t require active decision-making from fund managers, the management fees for ETFs are usually lower compared to Mutual Funds.

-Mutual Funds: Mutual Funds are often Actively as well as Passively managed.
+Mutual Funds are often managed actively as well as passively.
 Fund managers make investment decisions along with the research team by aiming to outperform a specific benchmark.
 Active management can potentially lead to higher returns, but it often comes with higher fees due to research and trading costs.

 Differences Between ETFs and Mutual Funds